On Certainty: Gestation

 Nevertheless, on the same day he recorded (after OC532): "I do philosophy now like an old woman who is always mislaying something and having to look for it again: now her spectacles, now her keys."
 A week and a half earlier he had written a similar note before OC471: "Here there is still a big gap in my thinking.
 And I doubt whether it will be filled now."

+In addition, Wittgenstein was inspired by John Henry Newman's study on the nature of belief in the Grammar of Assent.
+Oxford philosopher Anthony Kenny writes that Ludwig Wittgenstein's final notes on philosophy just before his death mention Newman and that On Certainty "covers many of the same topics as the Grammar of Assent, uses many of the same illustrations, and draws some of the same conclusions".

 The text as published

 The four parts of On Certainty are of fairly unequal length and only the last is systematically dated: